 The system will not allow for changes to be made once the call for speakers has closed.
-If you have a change that could impact whether or not your submission could be selected—such as adding a customer speaker—please email Katie Walker, SAP-Centric EAM & Supply Chain conference producer, at email@example.com.
+If you have a change that could impact whether or not your submission could be selected—such as adding a customer speaker—please reach out to EAM conference producer Katie Walker at email@example.com, or Supply Chain conference producer James Grady at firstname.lastname@example.org.

 The lead customer speaker is eligible for entitlements up to:

 You are welcome to submit more than one abstract.
 Any duplicate abstracts will be deleted, and only the first abstract submitted will be considered.

 Our advisory committee will be looking at quality of each individual abstract rather than the number submitted by a particular speaker, company, etc., so make sure you are focusing on the quality of your abstract before submitting.

 Partner organizations can submit an abstract for the conference, but they have a much greater chance of being selected if presented with a customer co-speaker at the time of submission.

 All selected speakers must receive internal approval from their manager/corporation in order to present.
 All speakers must register for the event and provide presentation materials by the date specified by our speaker care team.

 All presentations are to be of an educational nature and should not be used to promote products or services.
 During your presentation as a speaker at an Eventful Conferences event, you are required to maintain a professional demeanor, including refraining from improper language or conduct when interacting with class participants.
 Proper professional conduct, marketing content, and language will be judged by the sole discretion of Eventful Conferences.